Reviews You Can Rely On

 Comfort

-The characteristic that ultimately nudges the MegaLite past its competitors is its comfort.
+What ultimately nudges the MegaLite past its competitors is its comfort.
 With several extra inches of upper body girth, even our largest testers didn't find this bag constrictive.
-Our lead tester is slim and a life-long side sleeper.
-He found plenty of room to roll over inside this sleeping bag.
-Although this adds a few ounces, the added weight will be worth it for most users, especially when you consider an ultra-premium down bag can maintain its loft and performance for a long, long time.
-Think about it — ten years from now, might you find yourself appreciating the extra room?
+While we tested the regular 6' version, it's also available in 5'6" and 6'6" lengths, and can be purchased with either a left or right zipper.
+Even when we slept on our side, we still found plenty of room to roll over inside this sleeping bag.
+Although this extra space adds a few ounces, the added weight will be worth it for most users, especially when you consider that an ultra-premium down bag can maintain its loft and performance for a long, long time.

 Another subtler aspect of MegaLite comfort that distinguishes it from its closest rivals is the shell fabric.
 All premium bags feature shells that are soft and weather-resistant.
-However, we've noticed that some can also be strangely noisy, with at least one tester complaining that the crinkling sound of Pertex Endurance fabric disturbs their sleep.
-No noise issues were observed with the ExtremeLite fabric found on the MegaLite.
+However, we've noticed that some can also be strangely noisy, but we didn't experience any troubles sleeping with the ExtremeLite fabric found on the MegaLite.

-In our tests with an aftermarket compression sack, this bag compacted to a respectable packed volume of 7.2 liters.
+In our tests with an aftermarket compression sack, this bag compacted to a respectable packed volume of 6.6 liters.
 Although this wasn't the smallest size we saw, it is the smallest for bags that provide a similar level of warmth.
+It was also one of the easiest bags for us to stuff into the compression sack, likely due to the high-quality goose down that compresses easily.

 Features

 All of the Western Mountaineering bags, including the MegaLite, feature a flexible internal strip of plastic along the length of their zippers.
 This strip gives the fabric next to the zipper critical stiffness, preventing it from snagging.
+The zipper on this bag, compared to anti-snag zippers, was our favorite, not just because it's tough to snag, but also because it lacks resistance and glides effortlessly.
 The other thing we like about the zipper on this bag is how far down the side of the bag it runs.
-This let us open the MegaLite really wide to use as an improvised quilt for two.
-It also let us have some targeted ventilation on stinky feet.
-Western Mountaineering zippers could be slightly improved, however, by incorporating anti-snag slides and an internal pull tab.
+This lets us open the MegaLite really wide as an improvised quilt for two.
+It also allowed us to have some targeted ventilation for stinky feet.

 Another small issue is the hood.
-It is anchored at the zipper closure with a weak piece of velcro that felt awkward to use.
-When cinched tight, the hood only provided below-average comfort.
+It is anchored at the zipper closure with a weak piece of Velcro that felt awkward to use.
+When cinched tight, it wasn't the most comfortable, and it sometimes hit us in the eye while we were sleeping.
+Though if you're not a side sleeper, this may not be as big an issue.
+However, side sleepers should be wary of this feature.

 Should You Buy The Western Mountaineering MegaLite?